 If that’s you right now, watch this two-minute video about a time when I was at my lowest feeling this way—and the five words I discovered that make all the difference.

-The guilt never stops—whether you’re at home or at the office.
+The working mom guilt never stops—whether you’re at home or at the office.

 I felt immediate relief as I rested in that truth.

 Because you know what?
-It is true.
+It’s true.
 What I’m doing is important.
 The work I do, the message I share, and the lives I impact are so important.
-And I know the same is true in your life—it might just look a little different.
+And I know the same is true in your life—it might just look a little different from mine.

 Three Ways to Deal With Mom Guilt